| ||||||||||||

 or physics simulations, so that predictions about biological function and

-My primary research interest is to understand how regeneration functions: how it is initiated, how the regenerating tissue achieves the correct size and shape, and how it is terminated.
-To understand these questions, I am working on understanding these mechanisms of control in Zebrafish fin regeneration.
+My primary research interest was to understand how regeneration functions: how it is initiated, how the regenerating tissue achieves the correct size and shape, and how it is terminated.
+To investigate these questions, I worked on analyzing these mechanisms of control in zebrafish fin regeneration.
 Zebrafish are particularly suited for this study as they have the ability to regenerate a wide variety of tissues including their fins, heart, spinal cord, retina, optic nerve, and ear sensory cells.
-A secondary interest in regeneration is also to determine where the regenerated cells arise from, what cell types they form, and what dynamic behaviors they exhibit (such as division rate, localization, etc.).
-The primary technology I am utilizing is quantitative high-resolution imaging, which allows for exact cell tracking and mapping of a regenerating fin, as Zebrafish are nearly entirely transparent during their development.
+A secondary interest was also to determine where the regenerated cells arise from, what cell types they form, and what dynamic behaviors they exhibit (such as division rate, localization, etc.).
+The primary technology I utilized was quantitative high-resolution imaging, which allows for exact cell tracking and mapping of a regenerating fin, as zebrafish are nearly entirely transparent during their development.
 These experiments will hopefully give us insight into not only the basic questions of how regeneration functions, but also help in developing future regenerative therapies in humans to repair damage from injury, disease, or aging.
-You can also read a little about my previous undergraduate research in the About Me section.
-General Research Tool Links Zebrafish Research Tool Links ZFIN Ensembl Zebrafish